-Trying to find a karate instructor or karate instructional classes in Queensbury ?
+Trying to find a karate instructor or karate classes in Queensbury ?

-Karate may be described as a weapon free technique of self defence.
-It consists of dynamic offensive and defensive techniques using every part of the body to their highest possible advantage.
-Regarded as empty handed martial art which was made to fend off armed adversaries.
+Karate might be defined as a weapon free method of self defence.
+It involves dynamic offensive and defensive procedures applying all parts of the body to their highest possible advantage.
+It is deemed an empty handed martial art that’s intended to fend off armed opponents.

 Why It Is Good To train Karate